daklabs/FRC-7254-2020-Test-Code-0/readme.md

-# First Robotics Compotition Team 7254
+# First Robotics Competition Team 7254
 This is the reposotory for the 2020 season.
 It is currently being used to test autonomous.